It produces answers, not decisions.

 Typed episodes, lessons, entities, and commitments persist across every session; leverage that builds, never resets.

-100+ learnable parameters adapt from real operational signals; live and auditable on a learning dashboard.
+~200 learnable parameters adapt from real operational signals, and every change is attributable and revertible; live and auditable on a learning dashboard.

 One agent is a mind.
-A fleet is an organization; and an organization of agents without accountability is a liability at scale.
+A fleet is an organization, and an organization of agents without accountability is a liability at scale.
 The Grid makes many harnesses into a chartered team that bids, decomposes, executes, and verifies through full cognitive cycles.
+Standing is earned by being right in that domain, not handed out with a title, and every permission is a short-lived lease that failure takes back.

 The reasoning stays cognitive; the orchestration stays procedural and auditable to the last byte.